ES EN

 There are many types of synesthesia relating to music.
 The links lead to the pages on this site about each specific type (or subtype).

-Other combinations of the inducers/concurrents mentioned here are also possible but haven't been included as they are rare or haven't been reported, for example combinations such as musical modes-taste.
+Other combinations of the inducer and concurrent pairings in this list are also possible of course - combinations such as musical modes-taste, for example - but they haven't been included as they are rare or have never been reported.

 Synesthesias with a musical inducer and a VISUAL concurrent: